infowrap/filepicker_client/README.md

 * sign - Generate signatures and policies for various Filepicker operations using your key and secret
 * store - Store a file at the specified path through Filepicker
-* info - Get size and MIME type information about a file
+* stat - Get size and MIME type information about a file
-* get - Get a file's content
+* read - Get a file's content
-* update - Overwrite an existing file with a new one
+* write - Overwrite an existing file with a new one
-* destroy - Delete a file from Filepicker
+* remove - Delete a file from Filepicker

 ## FilepickerClientFile

 The client's 'store' method will produce file objects.
 These are linked to the client object and provide a simple means of making further calls on that file.

-* info
+* stat
-* get
+* read
-* update
+* write
-* destroy
+* remove

 # Testing